 My masters-thesis focused on the influence of the social relationship between an observer and a demonstrator during a none food-rewarded object choice task.
 Subjects watched a demonstrator choose one of four objects.
 Afterwards, without the demonstrator present, the subject was allowed to choose one object itself.

-Attention in animal has been a theme during my masters research.
-In February 2016 I started my PhD at Macquarie University in Sydney, NSW.
+Attention in animal has been a theme during my Master research.
+Between 2016 to 2019 I did my PhD at Macquarie University in Sydney, NSW; Australia.
 My research shifted a little bit focusing on behavioural flexibility and learning in lizards of the Egernia group, a group of species with different degrees of sociality.
-Attention plays an important role during tests of behavioural flexibility, especially during reversal learning and set-shifting, which I use to test these lizards learning ability.
+Attention plays an important role during tests of behavioural flexibility, especially during reversal learning and set-shifting, two methods I used to test these lizards learning ability.
 During my 3.5 years at Macquarie University I also studied response inhibition and spontaneous quantity discrimination in lizards.

 Recently, my research has increasingly focused on how ecology and life history shape learning.
-The environment an animal lives in determines its' adaptations to increase fitness and survival.
-To investigate how these adaptations shape an individuals, a populations or a species cognitive abilities is now one of my future research endeavours.
 However, I am very interested in broadening my skills even further.
-I want to incorporate more behaviour, ecology and physiology into my research to better understand differences in cognitive ability between individuals as well as between species.
+I want to incorporate more behaviour, ecology and morpholgy and physiology into my research to better understand differences in cognitive ability between individuals as well as between species.